Practical Accessibility A comprehensive course for learning web accessibility

 Josh Comeau

-Josh Comeau, Indie hacker and educator
+Indie hacker and educator

 I love the way Sara explains everything so clearly, the text transcripts, the table of contents for each video, and the sequence she chose to present each topic.